-Go ahead and start playing with the different words and concepts that apply to your unique membership experience, and see what you come up with.
+Go ahead and start to play with the different words and concepts that apply to your unique membership experience, and see what you come up with.

 One thing that can also make or break your membership tier naming convention is how easy it is to move between tiers.

-Having a membership management software like AccessAlly that can seamless change a person’s subscription and also what they have access to is key.
+Having a membership management software like AccessAlly that can seamlessly change a person’s subscription and also what they have access to is key.

 Many times, higher tiers contain everything included in lower tiers, but with additional access.
 Find out what membership tools allow you to create the type of membership levels you have in mind, without creating a headache for you or your members.